AdamFiejtek/animals-quiz/README.md

 ## Frameworks, Libraries Used
 List out the tools used:
+- Google fonts
-- Font Awesome
+- GitHub
 - GitPod
-- GitHub
-- Google fonts

 # Deployment

-## Deploy to GitHub Pages
+## Deployment to GitHub Pages

 In order to deploy the website with GitHub pages, please use steps as follows: